 2018 Albert C. Outler Prize, awarded by the American Society of Church, for best ecumenical church history monograph, biography, critical edition or bibliography published in the two previous years.

-2018 DAAD/GSA Book Prize, awarded by the German Academic Exchange Service and the German Studies Association for the best book in German history published the previous two years.
+2018 DAAD/GSA Book Prize, awarded by the German Academic Exchange Service and the German Studies Association for the best book in German history published in the previous two years.

 2017 University Distinguished Teaching Fellowship.
 Washington State University.

 2017 William F. Mullen Memorial Teaching Award.
 College of Arts and Sciences.
 Washington State University.

 2014 Research Grant (Free Competition) from the Netherlands Organization for Scientific Research (€750,000), with Mirjam van Veen (Vrije Universiteit Amsterdam).

 2012 Gerald Strauss Book Prize in Reformation History, awarded by the Sixteenth Century Society

 2011 Thesis Advisor of the Year, Honors College, Washington State University